ericstrobl/CIM/README.md

 # Causal Inference over Mixtures (CIM)

-This repository contains code for an algorithm called Causal Inference over Mixtures (CIM) which relaxes the single DAG assumption by modeling causal processes using a mixture of DAGs so that the graph can change over time.
-CIM uses longitudinal data to improve the accuracy of causal discovery on both real and synthetic clinical datasets even when cycles, non-stationarity, non-linearity, latent variables and selection bias exist simultaneously.
+This repository contains code for an algorithm called Causal Inference over Mixtures (CIM) which relaxes the single DAG assumption by modeling causal processes using a mixture of DAGs, so that the graph and causal relations can change over time and sub-populations.
+CIM uses longitudinal data to improve the accuracy of causal discovery on both real and synthetic clinical datasets.
+Each time step in the longitudinal dataset may correspond to a mixture of multiple DAGs.
+CIM accurately recovers causal relations even when cycles, non-stationarity, non-linearity, latent variables and selection bias exist simultaneously.

 # Installation